qbancoffee/imac_g3_ivad_board_init/README.md

 </br>

 ### Ordering Boards
+All PCB manufacturers should accept gerber files to manufacture boards so I've decided to design these in KiCAD which is suite of open source EDA programs to create schematics and design PCBs.
+There are no limitations to the size of the board and you don't have to order from a specific vendor.

 Recently I've been using https://jlcpcb.com/ and the turn arounds are fast for the price.
 In the "schematics_and_pcbs" folder are the three kicad projects for each board, each in its own folder.